franz-hartl/teachers/content/event-proceedings/congressional-hearings.md

 Testimony of James R. Vivian, Director, at a Field Hearing of the Subcommittee on Education, Arts and Humanities on School Reform in
-Connecticut: <i>Lessons for Our Nation,</i> held at Yale-New Haven Teachers Institute in New Haven, Connecticut on September 3, 1992.
+Connecticut: <i>Lessons for Our Nation,</i> held at Yale University in New Haven, Connecticut on September 3, 1992.

 </div>